About us

 Our tasks as an occupational safety and health authority do not include inspecting workspaces or working environments that are being planned and under construction or inspecting plans for machinery structures.
 The occupational safety and health authority is also not responsible for issuing preliminary opinions on other matters.
 On request, we can advise on the applicable legislation in individual issues under the enforcement of the occupational safety and health authority.

-We do not inspect matters related to individual employer or employee advocacy, as these are civil disputes that the occupational safety and health authority has no competence over.
+We do not supervise matters concerning the advocacy of individual employers or employees.
+They are civil disputes, which are outside the competence of the occupational safety and health authority.
 Advocacy for example includes local and union-level negotiations to resolve disputes concerning employment relationships, court proceedings or interpretations of the content of a collective agreement.

 The Enforcement Act determines duties and methods